Wing IV

 QuibiNewTV

-Overreach · Replaced It raised $1.75 billion to sell ten-minute videos to commuters, launched the week the world went indoors, and was gone in eight months.
+Overreach · Replaced Jeffrey Katzenberg and Meg Whitman raised $1.75 billion to sell ten-minute videos to commuters, launched the week the world went indoors, and were gone in eight months.

 2020 CE b.
 2018 CE · 2 years

-Overreach A German fintech darling whose €1.9 billion in cash turned out not to exist.
+Overreach A German fintech darling whose €1.9 billion in cash turned out not to exist; it collapsed in 2020, and COO Jan Marsalek vanished.

 2020 CE b.
 1999 CE · 21 years